-The Child Poverty Reduction legislation
+The Child Poverty Reduction and Wellbeing legislation

 You can find out more about the legislation, including its progress and information releases, below: